BeastGamer81/Pandactyl/README.md

 - Run `npm install pm2 -g` on the vps

 Starting the Dashboard in Background:
-- Change directory to your Heliactyl folder Using `cd` command, Example: `cd /var/www/heliactyl`
+- Change directory to your Pandactyl folder Using `cd` command, Example: `cd /var/www/pandactyl`
-- To run Heliactyl, use `pm2 start index.js --name "heliactyl"`
+- To run Pandactyl, use `pm2 start index.js --name "pandactyl"`
-- To view logs, run `pm2 logs Heliactyl`
+- To view logs, run `pm2 logs Pandactyl`

 Making the dashboard runs on startup:
 - Make sure your dashboard is running in the background with the help of [pm2](https://github.com/Unitech/pm2)
-- You can check if Heliactyl is running in background with `pm2 list`
+- You can check if Pandactyl is running in background with `pm2 list`
-- Once you confirmed that Heliactyl is running in background, you can create a startup script by running `pm2 startup` and `pm2 save`
+- Once you confirmed that Pandactyl is running in background, you can create a startup script by running `pm2 startup` and `pm2 save`
 - Note: Supported init systems are `systemd`, `upstart`, `launchd`, `rc.d`
 - To stop your Heliactyl from running in the background, use `pm2 unstartup`

-To stop a currently running Heliactyl instance, use `pm2 stop heliactyl`
+To stop a currently running Pandactyl instance, use `pm2 stop pandactyl`

 # Legacy Deprecation Notice

-Heliactyl v6, v7, v8, v9, v10, v11 is now deprecated as listed in our Discord and should not be used.
-Please update to Heliactyl v12/v13.
+Nothing here yet.